MDU-PHL/ngmaster/README.md

 ## Quick start

-**To perform *in silico* NG-MAST on FASTA files:**
+**To perform *in silico* NG-MAST and NG-STAR typing on FASTA files:**

 `$ ngmaster <fasta1> <fasta2> <fasta3> ... <fastaN>`

-The NG-MAST result and allele numbers are printed in tab-separated format to `stdout`.
+The NG-MAST and NG-STAR results and allele numbers are printed in tab-separated format to `stdout`.

 * `ngmaster` reports alleles according to the same rules that are implemented in `mlst`.
 * `mlst`'s arguments `--minid` and `--mincov` are available directly in `ngmaster`